RTA Reforms and the Impacts on Legal Costs

 - If the Claimants are vulnerable road users such as a motorcyclist or passenger

-- If, at the time of proceedings, the Claimant is an undischarged bankrupt or as a representative of a deceased person
+- If, at the time of proceedings, the Claimant is an undischarged bankrupt or as a representative of a Deceased person

 - If, at the time of the accident, the Defendant vehicle was registered outside of the UK.

 A new claims portal is being built by the Motor Insurer’s Bureau where low-value personal injury claims will be submitted, known as the official injury claim.
-It is being built around the idea that the Claimant will be able to submit their claim themselves using the online portal without the need or assistance of a solicitor.
+It is being built around the idea that the Claimant will be able to submit their claim themselves using the online Portal without the need or assistance of a solicitor.

 However, this does not mean to say that medical reports are not required.
 The general rule is that in a claim for whiplash, it will be essential for a medical report to be obtained in order for the claim to be valued accurately.
-An offer can be made on a case without a medical report where the injury is non-whiplash such as minor psychological injuries.
-This will mean that compensation will then be awarded under the high tariff for injuries which include a psychological injury.
+An offer can be made on a case without a medical report where the injury is non-whiplash related, such as minor psychological injuries.
+This will mean that compensation will then be awarded under the higher tariff for injuries which include a psychological injury.

 Under the current system, the costs of pursuing a case for Road Traffic Accidents where the value of the claim is more than £1,000, legal costs are recoverable pursuant to CPR 45.
-With this limit increasing to £5,000, it will mean personal injury solicitors are likely to see an impact on workload.
+With this limit increasing to £5,000, it will mean personal injury Solicitors are likely to see an impact on workload.

 With the RTA Reforms not allowing for any costs to be recovered in cases where the matter is valued at less than £5,000, this will impact the level of costs that will be paid out in RTA claims.

-However, as stated above, in order for compensation to be awarded, a medical report is required to quantify the injuries sustained whether the case is valued at lower than £5,000 or higher.
+However, as stated above in order for compensation to be awarded, a medical report is required to quantify the injuries sustained whether the case is valued at lower than £5,000 or higher.
 So how will these medical reports be funded in cases with no legal representation or award for costs?
-The current discussions are to expand the scope of the med-co system to fund medical reports for Claimant’s who are unrepresented but where a medical report is necessary for their case.
+The current discussions are to expand the scope of the med-co system to fund medical reports for Claimants who are unrepresented but where a medical report is necessary for their case.

 For further information regarding the current RTA Claims process, please see our article here.

-How can ARC Costs assist?
+How can ARC Costs Assist?